Dicentra uniflora

-Dicentra uniflora, the longhorn steer's head, is a herbaceous perennial flowering plant growing from a tuber, native to gravelly soils in mountains of the western United States.
+Dicentra uniflora, the longhorn steer's head, is a herbaceous perennial flowering plant growing from a tuber, native to gravelly soils in mountains of the western United States and Canada.

 Description

 Height is up to 10 cm.
 Leaves are long-stalked and 3-times compound with rounded leaflets.
 Each leaflet is deeply divided.

 Flowers have pink to white petals tinged with light brown or purple.
 The two outer petals are bent back; the inner petals are fused at the tip.
 Flowers bloom February to June.
-Its habitats include open woods and foothills.
+Its habitats include open woods and foothills, as well as gravelly mid-elevation mountaintops.

 Seeds are borne in a capsule a little more than a 1 cm long.